JAmwenya/sorting_algorithms/README.md

-# sorting_algorithms
-A repository containing projects on sorting algorithms and time complexity projects from the ALX Software Engineering Course.
+This directory contains implementations of different sorting algorithms and documents on their time complexities in best case, average case and worst case scenarios.